Frank Conniff: Work after MST3K

 From 2007 through 2018, Conniff hosted Cartoon Dump, a monthly comedy/music revue showcasing cartoons of poor quality, at The Steve Allen Theater in Los Angeles.
-Recently, fellow Mystery Science Theater alum Joel Hodgson joined the cast, creating his own puppet, "Dumpster Diver Dan".
+Fellow Mystery Science Theater alum Joel Hodgson later joined the cast, creating his own puppet, "Dumpster Diver Dan".

 In March 2008, Conniff starred in the web series The Writers Room on Crackle.

 He starred in the 2010 computer game Darkstar: The Interactive Movie as both Navigator Alan Burk and the voice of the robot SIMON (Semi Intelligent Motorized Observation Network).

 In 2011, he was one of the contributing writers and performers on the Jimmy Dore show.

 In October 2013, he appeared as a contributing performer on Totally Biased with W. Kamau Bell.

 From January 2015 through February 2019, Conniff appeared on John Fugelsang's daily talk show Tell Me Everything, on SiriusXM Insight.

 Conniff appeared on Ken Reid's TV Guidance Counselor podcast on June 16, 2016.

-Frank Conniff and Trace Beaulieu, along with comedian Carolina Hidalgo, host a movie review podcast on the Last Podcast Network, Movie Sign With The Mads, since July 2016.
+Frank Conniff and Trace Beaulieu, along with comedian Carolina Hidalgo, host a movie review podcast on the Last Podcast Network, Movie Sign With the Mads, since July 2016.